 - We will consciously work to reduce unconscious bias in our content.
 By November 30, we pledge to review content that accounts for 50% of our traffic to make sure it appropriately acknowledges and celebrates the cultural origins of recipes and spirits.

-Eric, Heather, Nadia, Kathryn, Todd, Brooke
+Eric, Alexis, Nadia, Kathryn, Todd, Brooke